judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Conflict mapping
 - Coders4Africa
   - Maybe they can submit a #selfie4peace?
-- "Victomhood as a finite resource" = false
+- "Victimhood is a finite resource" = false
-  - Not a pie that you can't give a peice away of
+  - Not a pie that you can't give a piece away of
-- "When two elefants fight, it is the grass that suffers." - Affrican proverb
+- "When two elephants fight, it is the grass that suffers." - African proverb
-- Interfaith excounters as a result of globalization
+- Interfaith encounters as a result of globalization
-- Org: [I am Your Protector](https://iamyourprotector.org/) - a community of people who speak out and stand up for one another other across dimensions of religion, ethnicity, gender, and sexual orientation.
+- Org: [I am Your Protector](https://iamyourprotector.org/) - a community of people who speak out and stand up for one another across dimensions of religion, ethnicity, gender, and sexual orientation.

 ### Wednesday, November 11, 2015 (New York City, NY)